dmahajan980/gsoc20WorkLog/README.md

 - Requires knowledge from the user to debug or fix, if damaged (bricked).
 - Less flexible in terms of reconfiguration.    <!-- Swap hardware, buttons, etc. -->

-Although this is a low-cost solution, it seems unconvenient to me, both as a developer and an user.
+Although this is a low-cost solution, it seems inconvenient to me, both as a developer and a user.
 This would require too much of technical setup and integration and a decent knowledge of IoT Boards.
-The users might feel overwhelmed.
+Users might feel overwhelmed.

 ### Secondary Extensions / Add-ons